matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 - `txType`: 254.
 It is a transaction type that is used for upgrading the L2 system.
 This is the only type of transaction is allowed to start a transaction out of the name of the contracts in kernel space.
 - `txType`: 255.
 It is a transaction that comes from L1.
 There are almost no restrictions explicitly imposed upon this type of transaction, since the bootloader at the end of its execution sends the rolling hash of the executed priority transactions.
 The L1 contract ensures that the hash did indeed match the [hashes of the priority transactions on L1](../../l1-contracts/contracts/state-transition/chain-deps/facets/Executor.sol#L376).

-You can also read more on L1->L2 transactions and upgrade transacitons [here](./Handling%20L1→L2%20ops%20on%20zkSync.md).
+You can also read more on L1->L2 transactions and upgrade transactions [here](./Handling%20L1→L2%20ops%20on%20zkSync.md).

 However, as already stated, the bootloader’s memory is not deterministic and the operator is free to put anything it wants there.
 For all of the transaction types above the restrictions are imposed in the following ([method](../../system-contracts/bootloader/bootloader.yul#L3048)), which is called before starting processing the transaction.